NatronGitHub/Natron/ProjectFiles/PowiterOsX/README_OSX.txt

 ###Qt 4.8

 You'll need to install Qt 4.8 libraries from [Qt download](http://qt-project.org/downloads).
 Select the "Qt libraries 4.8.4 for Mac (185 MB)"
 Powiter will most likely upgrade to Qt5 soon, but for now it's not compatible with Qt5 fully.
-Once download, remember the path where you install it as we will need it into Xcode.
+Once downloaded, remember the path where you install it as we will need it into Xcode.

 ###FFMPEG